- What is Bowel Cancer (Adenocarcinoma of the Caecum)

 If the bowel cancer has not invaded the muscle wall, it may be cured by surgery.
 Once the bowel cancer tumour has breached the muscular wall and gone to the regional lymph nodes, about 40% of patients will survive 5 years.

 If the bowel cancer tumour has spread to other organs such as the liver or lung, the current 5 year survival is approximately 10%.
 In general, because cancers of the caecum present later, the prognosis from carcinoma of the caecum is a little worse than other parts of the colon.

-How is Bowel Cancer (Adenocarcinoma of the Caecum) Treated?
+How is Bowel Cancer treated?